Ianleeclark/Olivia/lru_cache/README.md

 key hashes so that every insertion/retrieval of a key from the bloom filters don't need to always hash the key `x` times.

-Moreover, the LRU Cache is also used to cache incoming commands so that the parser needn't run on every incoming command.
+The backbone of the LRU cache is a min binary heap ordering by unix nano timestamps.